Bay Beach FAQs

 Q: How often is the water tested at Bay Beach?
 If so, where can I find these results?

 A: The Niagara Region tests the water quality at Bay Beach and other beaches in the Niagara Region.

 A: No, alcohol is not allowed on the beach.
 Click here for a complete list of beach rules.

 Q: Is there a charge for parking?

-A: Yes, fees for parking can be found here.
+A: Yes.
+Information about parking including fees can be found here.